 Typical tasks and roles performed by Project Managers are:

-By engaging Zero/Six’s professional architecture project management services, your architects can focus on what they are best at – design and architecture.
+By engaging with Zero/Six’s Consulting LLC, your architects can focus on what they are best at – design and architecture.
 Our expert project managers and designers approach every project with dedication and commitment that maintains a constant focus towards delivering the project in accordance with our clients’ needs, wants, and, expectations.
 Our systematic approach, combined with our strategic scheduling and building envelope experience, give us the ability to effectively and efficiently uncover potential gaps that hinder the building performance.